-Men become mature men by having better friendships.
-I also believe mature men become godly men with deeper, more authentic friendships with other men who want to become more like Jesus, the ultimate role model for manhood.
+I also believe mature men become godly men by having deeper, more authentic friendships with other men.
+These are men who jointly desire to become more like Jesus, the ultimate role model for manhood.

 - Were there aspects of the definitions for Male, Masculinity, and Man that surprised you?
 Why or why not?